 The allowance for loan losses is evaluated on a regular basis by management and is based upon management's periodic review of the collectability of the loans in light of historical experience, the nature and volume of the loan portfolio, adverse situations that may affect the borrower's ability to repay, estimated value of any underlying collateral and prevailing economic conditions.
-This evaluation is inherently subjective as it requires estimates that are susceptible to significant revision as more information becomes available.
+This evaluation is inherently subjective as it requirestimates that are susceptible to significant revision as more information becomes available.

 The Credit Bank's allowance for loan losses is that amount considered adequate to absorb probable losses in the portfolio based on management's evaluations of the size and current risk characteristics of the loan portfolio.
 Such evaluations consider prior loss experience, the risk rating distribution of the portfolios, the impact of current internal and external influences on credit loss, and the levels of nonperforming loans.
 Specific allowances for loan losses are established for impaired loans on an individual basis.
 The specific allowances established for these loans are based on a thorough analysis of the most probable source of repayment, including the present value of the loan's expected future cash flow, the loan's estimated market value, or the estimated fair value of the underlying collateral.
 General allowances are established for loans that can be grouped into pools based on similar characteristics.
-In this process, general allowance factors are based on an analysis of historical charge off experience (one and three years) and expected losses given default derived from the Credit Bank's internal risk rating process.
+In this process, general allowance factors are based on an analysis of historical charge-off experience (one and five years).
 These factors are developed and applied to the portfolio in terms of loan type.
 The qualitative factors associated with the allowances are subjective and require a high degree of management judgment.
 These factors include the credit quality statistics, recent economic uncertainty, losses incurred from recent events, and lagging data.